AdobeDocs/experience-manager-learn.en/help/forms/document-services/output-and-forms-services-article-develop.md

 In this article we will take a look at the following

-* Output Service - Typically this service is used to merge xml data with xdp template or pdf to generate flattened pdf
+* Output Service - Typically this service is used to merge xml data with xdp template or pdf to generate flattened pdf.
+For more details, please refer to the[javadoc](https://helpx.adobe.com/experience-manager/6-5/forms/javadocs/index.html?com/adobe/fd/output/api/OutputService.html) for the Output service.
-* FormsService - This is a very versatile service which allows you to export/import data from and into PDF file
+* FormsService - This is a very versatile service which allows you to export/import data from and into PDF file.
+For more details, please refer to the [javadoc](https://helpx.adobe.com/experience-manager/6-5/forms/javadocs/index.html?com/adobe/fd/forms/api/class-use/FormsService.html

-The official javadoc for AEM Forms API is listed [here](https://helpx.adobe.com/aem-forms/6/javadocs/com/adobe/fd/output/api/package-summary.html)
+) for the the Forms service.

 The following code snippet exports data from PDF file